foxzsz/raspberry-pi-e-Paper-Image-Display-Website/README.md

 If approval of images is enabled ensure that you are connected via VNC Viewer or have the Tkinter window open to approve and decline images.

-## Connecting from other devices on local network
+## Connecting to the website from other devices on local network
 Use the ip address of the raspberry pi in the url and add :5000 at the end of the url.

 For example, your raspberry pi ip address is `192.168.160.254` then your url would look like `http://192.168.160.254:5000`.